-- They are asking for a jury trial in good faith, and - The claim has at least one question of fact that must be decided by a jury.
+- 1. S/he is asking for a jury trial in good faith, and - The claim has at least one question of fact that must be decided by a jury.

 The clerk can provide more information about how to ask for a jury trial.